elementor/wp2static-addon-boilerplate/README.txt

 License: Unlicense
 License URI: http://unlicense.org

-Adds Boilerplate as a deployment option for WP2Static.
+Boilerplate Add-on plugin example for WP2Static

 == Description ==

-Take advantage of Boilerplate's cheap and fast global network to host your WordPress powered static website.
+Serves as an example reference for developers to create their own WP2Static Add-on or utilize some of the actions/filters.

 == Installation ==